The Benefits of Psychotherapy

 Survivors of every kind of domestic abuse can find therapy helpful.
 There are many cases in which domestic violence victims do not come out the other side to tell the story.
 Having survived and living to tell the story shows how strong and resourceful many of our domestic abuse survivor clients are.
 So much strength comes through that process, that therapy can help them feel encouraged, and not ruined.
 Though, they may be feeling that way at the beginning of treatment.

 Recently, it was brought to my attention of a news story about a woman from the U.K. Katie Wilding’s partner, Mitchell, had [allegedly] been using drugs to control her.
 In fact, he was awaiting sentencing for beating her.
 During the sentencing period, he had threatened and succeeded at killing Katie with illicit drugs.
 Because there was so much hearsay in the case, it was almost impossible to charge Mitchell with her murder.
 Katie was [allegedly] abused to great lengths by this man, and now he's probably walking free.

 What would the outcome have been if she had made a safety plan and left Mitchell?
 Would she still be alive?
 Even though she reported the assault, he still played with Katie, psychologically.
 Had Katie had the proper therapy treatment for her abuse, it's possible that she would be a survivor today.

 Please know that you have the ability to talk to someone.
-If not us, then a professional like ourselves.
+If not me, then a professional like myself.
 Don’t let yourself be one of these unfortunate domestic abuse statistics.
 You can overcome it all, we just need to talk about it.
-We can’t wait to help you on your journey to happiness.
+I can’t wait to help you on your journey to happiness.